DiLER-Digitell/DiLER_digital_literacy_course/lecture/CoC.md

 ⛔ Unwelcome sexual attention

 ## *Microaggressions*
 Incidents can take the form of “microaggressions,” which is a damaging form of harassment.
 Microaggressions are the everyday slights or insults that communicate negative messages to target individuals, often based upon their marginalized group membership.
 Over time, microaggressions can take a great toll on mental and emotional health and the target’s feeling of belonging in science and academia.
-The following examples can all be labeled micro-aggressions:
+The following examples can all be labeled microaggressions:
 ⛔ Commenting on a woman’s appearance rather than her work;
 ⛔ Only directing questions at male colleagues when there are female experts in the room;
 ⛔ Telling someone of color that they “speak such good English”;